vinay2142070/prod-scripts/README.md

-# prod-scripts
+# prod-scripts Snippets

-Snippets

-This repository contains handy automation snippets organized by language.
+This repository contains small, practical automation snippets organized by language.

-## Snippet: organize-downloads
+## Snippet: Smart Downloads Organizer

-- Language: bash
+- Language: Python
-- Description: Shell script to organize Downloads by type into category folders with a dry-run option and safe name handling.
+- Description: Organize Downloads into categorized folders with deduplication and dry-run support.
-- Path: shell/organize-downloads.sh
+- Path: python/smart-downloads-organizer.py
+- Short description: Organize Downloads into categorized folders with deduplication and dry-run support.

+See the snippet file for the full code.